-We might think that McDonald's customers had to make a choice between milkshakes and other items from the menu.
+We might think that McDonald's customers had to choose between milkshakes and other items from the menu.
 Wrong.
-In reality, they were choosing between milkshakes and snacks like donuts, bananas or coffee from other places each time they had to drive to work.
+In reality, they were choosing between milkshakes and snacks like donuts, bananas, or coffee from different places each time they had to drive to work.

 Bottom line here: Jobs to be Done works best when it comes to defining product strategy, looking for innovations, and discovering new competitors.

 Finally, let's get to why we started all this in the first place.
 Can JTBD replace personas entirely?
 Absolutely no. Jobs-to-be-done supporters say that personas have more in common than we might think.
 They say that a mother of three from the US posts photos to Instagram for the very same reason as a 20-year-old geek from China.